h4ck3rm1k3/db-docs/index.md

 ### Embedded structs

-If you need to embed one struct into another and you'd like the two of them being considered as if they were part of the same struct (at lest on `upper.io/db` context), you can pass the `inline` option to the field name, like this:
+If you need to embed one struct into another and you'd like the two of them being considered as if they were part of the same struct (at least on `upper.io/db` context), you can pass the `inline` option to the field name, like this: